msokolov/lux/doc/FAQ.md

 However Saxon-PE/EE have their own Configurations, which cannot be replaced without losing PE/EE licensed functionality.

+#### What should I do with my 10GB XML document?

+You will find that you get better performance if you break your large files into smaller components when indexing them.
+The index is optimized for a very large number of smaller documents: its entire function is to make it very fast to find a document.
+If you only have a small number of very large documents, then you won't be getting any advantage from the index.

+There is an [open issue](http://issues.luxdb.org/browse/LUX-3) calling for internal fragmentation that aims to make it easier to work with very large documents, but at the moment it is up to you to fragment documents when you load them.
+You can do this using XSLT, for example, either within Lux or otherwise.

+In any case when working with large XML files, you need to take care to allocate sufficient heap space for an entire document to be loaded into memory.

 #### What is the Lux security model? ####

 Currently there is no security model for Lux; applications using Lux may